Playful Performing Arts: Dance, Drama, & Music for Kids

 - Loads of fun for everyone!

 Rebecca Andrews, MA brings to Playful Performing Arts 25 years of experience working with children, a background in dance teaching and performance, and doctoral level work in psychology and child development.
 Her vision is to share the life-enriching beauty of the arts with children everywhere and to use the arts as a means to foster greater emotional intelligence and healthy communication skills in children.
-She's also an herbalist and ecotherapist and mama to the world's best 12 year old!
+She's also a professor, herbalist, and ecotherapist and mama to the world's best 13 year old!

 WHAT THE EXPERTS ARE SAYING: